 It’s the asking of new questions that makes Reese-Taylor so passionate about researching Maya women.
-“As a feminist, I feel it’s important to get women’s stories out there,” she says, acknowledging that women have been overlooked historically, and their contributions have been overlooked.
+“As a feminist, I feel it’s important to get women’s stories out there,” she says, acknowledging that women and their contributions have been overlooked throughout history.
 “But look at the Maya women,” she says.
 “They did remarkable things.
 They ruled powerful kingdoms.”

 Reese-Taylor, whose field research teams have included numerous scholars from the United States, Mexico and Guatemala, notes that research on ancient Maya cultures brings substantial benefits to those from Latin America.
 “They are so keen to understand their own history, and this sort of cultural understanding involves knowing about the roles women played.”